Dangggchris/liri-node-app/README.md

 - movie-this
 - do-what-it-says

-An example of each command:
+An example of each command and expected outputs:

 - node liri.js concert-this <"name of artist">